kubernetes/kops/docs/cluster_spec.md

 ## sshKeyName

-In some cases, it may be desirable to use an existing AWS SSH key instead of allowing kops to create a new one.
+In some cases, it may be desirable to use an existing AWS SSH key instead of allowing kOps to create a new one.
 Providing the name of a key already in AWS is an alternative to `--ssh-public-key`.

 ```yaml